alanorwick/mosaic/README.md

 ### [Frontend](https://github.com/nectar-cs/frontend)

 The Frontend lives INSIDE your cluster.
 It's the main thing you interact with.
 It's a React app.
 Details [here](https://github.com/nectar-cs/frontend).
+It just runs in your browser and has zero direct contact with your infrastructure, and hence no permissions at all.

 ### [Kapi](https://github.com/nectar-cs/kapi)